JuliaGeometry/VoronoiDelaunay.jl/README.md

 ```Julia
 t = locate(tess, Point(1.2, 1.3))
 ```
 if the point is outside of the tessellation then `isexternal(t) == true` holds.
 This is good for type stability, at least better than returning a `Nothing`.
+Performance is best when locating points close to each other (this is also why spatial sorting is used).
+Future versions may implement a hierarchal approach for fast random locations.
 ```Julia
 t = movea(tess, t)  # move to the direction infront of generator a
 t = moveb(tess, t)  # move to the direction infront of generator b